rakeshch/Behavioral-Cloning/README.md

 My complete project code with comments for individual steps can be found [here](./model.ipynb)

+Video recording of vehicle driving autonomously around the track can be seen [here](./video.mp4)

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.